Morrisons says playing catch-up will take time

 By James Davey

-BRADFORD, England June 13 Britain's No. 4 grocer Wm Morrison Supermarkets told shareholders they will have to be patient as the firm tries to catch-up with rivals which have much bigger online and convenience store offers.
+BRADFORD Britain's No. 4 grocer Wm Morrison Supermarkets (MRW.L) told shareholders they will have to be patient as the firm tries to catch-up with rivals which have much bigger online and convenience store offers.

-Morrisons, which trails Tesco, Wal-Mart's Asda and J Sainsbury in annual sales, has seen profits and market share dented by its late entry into online grocery and convenience stores, markets which are growing in Britain at about 16 percent and 20 percent a year respectively.
+Morrisons, which trails Tesco (TSCO.L), Wal-Mart's (WMT.N) Asda and J Sainsbury (SBRY.L) in annual sales, has seen profits and market share dented by its late entry into online grocery and convenience stores, markets which are growing in Britain at about 16 percent and 20 percent a year respectively.

 "We've got great colleagues, we've got great stores and we've got a great balance sheet, so we have a platform to grow on," Chief Executive Dalton Philips told shareholders on Thursday at the firm's annual meeting in Bradford, northern England.